-- Name and address of your organisation - Background and motivation (why you are asking for funds) Give the reader (funding agency) some information about when the organisation - was formed and why it was formed.
-It is always useful to include figures in your motivation for funding, for example, if you are asking for funds for a literacy programme, state that there are 9 million people in your country who cannot read. - Aims of your organisation - Description of activities for the past year or two Send your annual reports - Plans for the future include specific outcomes for what you intend to achieve in year 1, year 2 and so on - Timelines give details of when you intend to start with implementation of specific activities and how - Organisations you have worked with or intend working with - · Description of the structure of your organisation - Income - money received in the past from different agencies - money receiving now - ways in which the organisation has raised money itself - Budget

-List the expenses and income you think you will have in the next year.
-(See page 648 Budgets)
+- Name and address of your organisation - Background and motivation (why you are asking for funds) Give the reader (funding agency) some information about when the organisation was formed and why it was formed.
+It is always useful to include figures in your motivation for funding, for example, if you are asking for funds for a literacy programme, state that there are 9 million people in your country who cannot read. - Aims of your organisation - Description of activities for the past year or two; send your annual reports - Plans for the future include specific outcomes for what you intend to achieve in year 1, year 2 and so on - Timelines give details of when you intend to start with the implementation of specific activities and how - Organisations you have worked with or intend to work with - Description of the structure of your organisation - Income - Money received in the past from different agencies - Money receiving now - Ways in which the organisation has raised money itself - Budget List the expenses and income you think you will have in the next year.
+(See pg 1031: Budgets)

-Send your proposal with a covering letter.
+Send your proposal with a cover letter.
 If you receive funding, always send letters of thanks.